A woman smiling, with long, dark hair, wearing wire-framed glasses and a grey blouse.

 Institute for the Study of University Pedagogy

-Nelesi Rodrigues (she/her) is an Assistant Professor at the Institute for the Study of University Pedagogy (ISUP) with a shared appointment at the Ontario Institute for Studies in Education (OISE).
-She has a Ph.D. in Composition, Literacy, Pedagogy, and Rhetoric from the University of Pittsburgh.
+Nelesi Rodriguez (she/her) is an Assistant Professor at the Institute for the Study of University Pedagogy (ISUP) with a shared appointment in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education (OISE), in the Adult Education and Community Development program.
+She has a Ph.D. in Composition, Literacy, Pedagogy, and Rhetoric and a Certificate in Gender Sexuality and Women Studies from the University of Pittsburgh.

 Nelesi’s experiences as a Luso Venezuelan migrant living in Turtle Island, an English writing teacher, and a life-long dance practitioner inform her scholarly research.
 One question serves as a through line in her work: How can attention to movement––creative, geographical, political––help us develop more just and accessible pedagogies?
 Her projects often find answers to this question in informal, community-based learning contexts such as a transnational dance theatre company or a feminist cycling collective.
 Nelesi’s research has been recognized through several competitive fellowships, including the Fulbright Foreign Student Program Fellowship and the Mellon/ACLS Dissertation Completion Fellowship.
-Her writing has been published in the journals Spectator and Inmaterial, and her most recent work will be included in Rhetorica in Motion II: Feminist Rhetorical Methods and Methodologies (co-edited by Eileen E. Schell et al.)
+Her writing has been published in the journals Spectator and Inmaterial, and her most recent work will be included in Rhetorica Rising: Advancing Feminist Rhetorical Methods and Methodologies, a follow-up collection by the editors of Rhetorica in Motion: Feminist Rhetorical Methods and Methodologies.

 Education